-- (3) All in custody deaths. - (4) Any use of force where the recommended finding is "out of policy". - d.
+- (3) All in custody deaths. - (4) Any use of force where the recommended finding is "out of policy". - (5) Any other use of force case referred to the Board pursuant to Code Subsection 3.20.140 B.1.a. or Code Subsection 3.20.140 B.1.e. - d.
 All investigations regarding alleged violations of Human Resources Administrative Rules regarding complaints of discrimination resulting in a recommended sustained finding. - e.
 Discretionary cases referred by the Chief, Branch Chief, or the IPR Director. - 2.
 Probationary sworn officers.
 The Board shall review incidents and investigated complaints of alleged misconduct by Portland Police Bureau probationary officers when referred by the Chief, Branch Chief or the IPR Director.
 However, nothing in this section prohibits the Bureau from terminating the employment of a probationary officer without following the procedures of this section. - 3.
 Recommendations to Chief.
 The Board shall make recommendations to the Chief regarding findings and discipline.
 The Board may make recommendations regarding the adequacy and completeness of an investigation.
 The Board may also make policy or training recommendations to the Chief.
 The Board shall make recommendations as to discipline based on discipline guidelines.
 The guidelines shall be developed by the Bureau in consultation with IPR - 4.
 On September 1, 2010, the Board shall replace the Use of Force and Performance Review Boards set forth in the Bureau's 2009 Manual of Policy and Procedure.
 Before September 1, 2010, the Use of Force and Performance Review Board shall review incidents and investigated cases pursuant to the existing Bureau directives.